Natural Remedies for Lyme Disease

 - Vitamin-D

-However, there is no evidence that any of the supplements, can completely get rid of Lyme disease.
+However, there is no evidence that any of the supplements can help completely get rid of Lyme disease.

-Consuming supplements in minimal quantities is recommended, since the gut can become overwhelmed and may not be able to handle too much supplements.
+Consuming supplements in minimal quantities is recommended because the gut can become overwhelmed and may not be able to handle too many supplements.

-Eating about six cups of leafy greens or brightly colored vegetables every day is better for good gut health, instead of taking a lot of supplements.
+Eating about six cups of leafy, green, or brightly colored vegetables every day is better for good gut health than taking a lot of supplements.

-Healing Lyme disease, like any other illness is also dependent on emotional health.
-The cure from Lyme disease is a long process which takes time.
+Healing Lyme disease, like any other illness, is also dependent on emotional health.
+The treatment of Lyme disease is a long process that takes time.
 Having supportive people around can be helpful in the healing process.

 - Bee venom